norahvii/mobydick/README.md

 ## Closing remarks:

 I've never created anything with a GUI before.
 So this was an adventure.
-Much of PySimpleGUI was definitely simple, but [this link](https://github.com/PySimpleGUI/PySimpleGUI/issues/907) is what helped marry the my pre-UI code to the script I wrote previously.
+Much of PySimpleGUI was definitely simple, but [this link](https://github.com/PySimpleGUI/PySimpleGUI/issues/907) is what helped marry my pre-UI code to the script I wrote previously.
 Also I was able to fix my regular expression problem.

+## (cont.)

+Well, as ``outcome.mp3`` indicates, this was likely covert cyber bullying in the tech world.
+The feedback came from women (no one cares) and was contradictory.
+I was told that I used too many libraries, and that I could have used Natural Language Processing (so more libraries? confusing).
+But hey, it’s coming from two people, so 🤷‍♀️ plausible deniability.
+No feedback on my code.
+Certainly any other book besides Moby Dick could have been chosen, but alas it was.